Morr0/Atheer/ROADMAP.md

 - Benchmark performance in a Docker containers to simulate production server
 - Add health check endpoints
 - Limit size of image uploaded to 4MB
+- Don't cache name of author in article when the author changes name
 -

 ### List of things if have time: